-The Col. Robert P. Moore Scholarship offers two different options to help deserving students with the support and incentive needed to continue their study.
+The Col. Robert P. Moore Scholarship offers two different opportunities to help deserving students with the support and incentive needed to continue their study.

-FAA Certified Flight Instructor (CFI): Awarded to Hawaii-based FAA Commercial Pilots (or ATPs) getting their initial or additional FAA Certified Flight Instructor (CFI) certificate in any FAA Category aircraft.
+FAA Certified Flight Instructor (CFI): Awarded to FAA Commercial Pilots (or ATPs) getting their initial or additional FAA Certified Flight Instructor (CFI) certificate in any FAA Category aircraft, again Drone pilot category certificate is NOT approved.
 The applicant must have already satisfactorily completed the FAA-required written test(s) for the CFI certificate, if applicable.
 A copy of the test completion certificate(s) must be provided with the scholarship application.

 Please Note: Scholarship recipients have up to one year to complete stated flight goals after notice of award.
 After completing the flight objectives, scholarship recipient must submit a letter to the Scholarship Committee outlining the results of their scholarship award.
 Scholarship funds are distributed to the training provider and/or student.
 If the student is enrolled in a collegiate program, the funds are sent directly to the college or university for the student’s account.
-For a FAA FAR 141 Flight School or FAR 61 training, funds are provided after student completes training, and the school attests to the achievement of certain benchmarks (usually solo or after 15-20 hours).
+For a FAA FAR 61 or 141 Flight School, funds are provided after student completes training, and the school attests to the achievement of certain benchmarks (usually solo or after 15-20 hours).
 Additional details will be provided to scholarship awardees.
-Past financial grants awarded ranged from $1,000 - $2,000.

 Other Scholarship Requirements: